oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 1. The client in trust domain A presents the authorization grant to the authorization server of trust domain B. See [Access Token Request](#atr).

 1. Authorization server of trust domain B validates the JWT authorization grant and returns an access token.
  Validating the JWT authorization grant requires trusting the public key(s) of domain A and its authority to issue authorization grants.
-This might take the form of configuration and policy in domain B that associates a set of public keys with domain A. Or might rely on the keys published at domain A's `jwks_uri` as listed in it's Authorization Server Metadata {{RFC8414}}.
+This might take the form of configuration and policy in domain B that associates a set of public keys with domain A. Or might rely on the keys published at domain A's `jwks_uri` as listed in its Authorization Server Metadata {{RFC8414}}.

 1. The client in trust domain A uses the access token received from the authorization server in trust domain B to access the protected resource in trust domain B.